 Under the budgeting module, Stash will gladly tell you everything you need to know about term life insurance, setting up an emergency fund, and what to do with your year-end bonus.

 Both Stash and Acorns offer a compelling platform for beginners who are looking to enter the realm of investing.
-They both have an identical fee structure unless you want to use one of the higher tier plans offered by Acorns.
+They both have a similar monthly fee structure with the basic plan being $1 per month for both.
 What differentiates these platforms is the features offered by each.

 Stash allows you to pick and choose your investments and even enable you to invest in individual stocks.
 With Acorns, you are limited to prebuilt investment portfolios that hold ETFs.